Virtual Personas for Language Models via an Anthology of Backstories: Conditioning LLMs to Virtual Personas via an of Backstories

 A collection of human-written backstories could be drawn from existing sets of autobiographies or oral history collections.
 The challenge, however, is both in terms of scale and diversity~\cite{yang-etal-2023-doc,yang2022re3}.
 We find that, in their current standing, publicly available sources of autobiographical life narratives and oral histories are limited in the number of samples to sufficiently approximate larger human studies.

-Instead, we propose to generate conceivably realistic backstories with language models as cost-efficient alternatives.
+Custom human oral histories for LLM personas were recently collected in~\cite{park2024generativeagentsimulations1000}.
+This is a promising alternative approach, but is expensive and there are privacy challenges with distribution of such stories for living persons.

+Instead, we explore generation of backstories with pre-trained language models as a more scalable and cost-efficient alternative.
+We can also sample with finer control: e.g. tailor demographics to a particular study and/or over-sample minoritized groups to improve sample density and accuracy for those groups.
 As shown in Step 1 of Figure~\ref{fig:anthology_process}, we prompt LLMs with an open-ended prompt such as, ``Tell me about yourself.''
-We specifically care for the prompt to be simple so that the model responses are unconstrained and not biased.
-The prompt, however, does implicitly ask for a comprehensive narrative.
-Responding to this prompt requires the language model to generate a series of interconnected events and experiences that form a coherent life trajectory, which inherently implies consistency and progression as in Figure ~\ref{box:llm_generated_backstory_example_main}.
+We specifically design the prompt to be simple so that the model responses as broad as possible (complex or academic language biases responses toward more highly-educated personas).

+We believe that {\em generation} of plausible backstories as well as {\em accurate subsequent querying} of personas conditioned on those backstories requires the same capabilities in the language model.
+That is, if the model can accurately generate responses conditioned on a backstory and query, it should be able to {\em extend a partial backstory}, and thereby iteratively generate an entire backstory.
+See Figure ~\ref{box:llm_generated_backstory_example_main}.
 With sampling temperature $T=1.0$, we generate backstories that encapsulate a broad range of life experiences of diverse human users.
 Further details about LLM generation of backstories, including examples, are summarized in Appendix~\ref{appendix:backstories}.

+In our experience, instruction-tuned models (i.e. most LLM agent models) are completely unsuitable for this task.
+Whereas pre-trained models naturally represent an enormous spectrum of real users voices, instruction-tuned models have been trained towards a single helpful, largely unemotional voice.
+Attempting to prompt an instruction-tuned model for a backstory leads to short, evasive and vague answers.
+And queries to an instruction-tuned model conditioned on a (real or synthetic) backstory lead to actions which are only positive and helpful, and avoiding the (realistically human) actions that are not.
+Reinforcing this view, a recent paper~\cite{kapania2024simulacrumstoriesexamininglarge} studies the use of backstory-conditioned LLMs for qualitative (open-ended questioning) studies.
+The experimenters found a variety of disparities between the LLM responses and human responses.
+We argue that most of these disparities were due to the use of an instruction-tuned model "working as intended", but are not properties of LLMs more generally.

+The good news is that while instruction-tuned models are far more widely used and available than pretrained models, all instruction-tuned models evolve from pretrained models.
+So access to pre-trained models is simply a matter of preserving earlier model snapshots before the instruction-tuning process begins.